zomnium/plastichabitat/tools/index.md

 ## [Git](http://git-scm.com/)

 Version Control System, VCS in short, Git is used for controlling versions and different branches of development.
-This way you can manage your versions and can go back in time, also work on your project easily with multiple persons.
+This way you can manage your versions and can go back in time, also work on your project easily with multiple developers without conflicts.

+Git is widely supported in the development world.
+If you need a Git server/cloud service check out [GitHub](http://github.com/), commonly used for open source projects.
+[BitBucket](http://bitbucket.com/) is also a cloud service, but has free unlimited private respositories.
+Of course it's also possible to run your own server (see GitLab below).

 A nice way to work with git is the [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) approach.
 Which is also integrated in [SourceTree](http://www.sourcetreeapp.com/), a Git GUI for OS X. Want to practice your git commandline skills?
 [Github](https://github.com/) and [CodeSchool](https://www.codeschool.com/) made a nice webapp to do this: [Try Git in 15 Minutes](http://try.github.io/levels/1/challenges/1).
 Want to know more?
 Read this: [git - the simple guide](http://rogerdudler.github.io/git-guide/).
 When you've got the basics, read [Git Best Practices](http://sethrobertson.github.io/GitBestPractices/).